100 Celebrities who grew up in small cities

 Terry Wyatt // Getty Images

-Anyone who visits Lindale, Texas, can cease by a boutique store known as The Pink Pistol to do some buying or decide up just a few bottles of wine on the Red 55 Winery Hemingway Room—they’re each owned by Miranda Lambert, a rustic music famous person and Lindale native.
-Lambert continues to be a well-known face in her hometown, the place she pops in as soon as a month or so to hang around and verify on her enterprise pursuits.
-When she toured Texas in February 2020, Lambert shared her monumental stage along with her highschool’s small-town choir.
+Anyone who visits Lindale, Texas, can cease by a boutique store known as The Pink Pistol to do some procuring or choose up a number of bottles of wine on the Red 55 Winery Hemingway Room—they’re each owned by Miranda Lambert, a rustic music famous person and Lindale native.
+Lambert remains to be a well-known face in her hometown, the place she pops in as soon as a month or so to hang around and test on her enterprise pursuits.
+When she toured Texas in February 2020, Lambert shared her huge stage together with her highschool’s small-town choir.

 Michael Kovac // Getty Images

-One of the best NBA gamers in historical past, Larry Bird outlined the Boston Celtics within the 1980s, and his rivalry with Magic Johnson is the stuff of legend—however it began within the tiny Indiana city of French Lick, the place Bird was an area movie star earlier than he was sufficiently old to drive.
+One of the best NBA gamers in historical past, Larry Bird outlined the Boston Celtics within the 1980s, and his rivalry with Magic Johnson is the stuff of legend—however it began within the tiny Indiana city of French Lick, the place Bird was a neighborhood celeb earlier than he was sufficiently old to drive.
 According to NBA.com, “French Lick had a population of 2,059, most of whom came out to watch Springs Valley High School’s home games in a state that takes its schoolboy basketball very seriously.
 Attendance often reached 1,600—and they were all there to watch the blond-haired shooting whiz with a funny smile named Larry Joe Bird.”

 Al Pereira // Getty Images